CESSProject/doc-v2/storage-miner/multi-miner.md

 Each storage node requires at least 4GB of RAM and 1 processor, and the chain node requires at least 2GB of RAM and 1 processor.

-At least 10GB of RAM and 3 processors if running 2 bucket s and 1 chain node at the same time
+At least 10GB of RAM and 3 processors if running 2 buckets and 1 chain node at the same time

-# Method 1: Run multi-bucket s containers with admin client
+# Method 1: Run multi-buckets containers with admin client

 ## Storage environment requirements